schemathesis/schemathesis/docs/extending.rst

 With this hook, you can add additional test cases that will be executed in Hypothesis ``explicit`` phase:

 .. code:: python

+    import schemathesis
+    from schemathesis import Case
+    from typing import List

     def before_add_examples(
         context: schemathesis.hooks.HookContext,